microsoft/Focal-Transformer/README.md

 ## Next Generation Architecture

-We had developed FocalNet, a next generation of architecture built based on the focal mechanism.
-It is much faster and effective.
+We had developed [FocalNet](https://arxiv.org/abs/2203.11926), a next generation of architecture built based on the focal mechanism.
+It is much faster and more effective.
 Check it out at: [https://github.com/microsoft/FocalNet](https://github.com/microsoft/FocalNet)!

 ## Faster Focal Transformer